Sunday, May 12, 2013

 John 21:1-19

 This story is full of 'angles'.
 A good commentary will help with possible solutions to the puzzle of significance of the number "153".
+But see further below at the *.

-Here I simply observe that the story begins with one point being pressed (the reality of the resurrection as a real time event with many witnesses to subsequent appearances of the risen Jesus, appearances not confined to Jerusalem and its surrounds) moves through another point (the forgiveness and restoration of the thrice-denying-Jesus Peter with a thrice-affirming-commission) and ends just before a further point is pressed home about discipleship (21:20-23).
-This last point is that discipleship takes varied but equally valid forms.
+- one point being pressed (the reality of the resurrection as a real time event with many witnesses to subsequent appearances of the risen Jesus, appearances not confined to Jerusalem and its surrounds);

-In other words, in keeping with the feel of John 21, that it is an 'epilogue' or 'afterword' to the main part of the gospel, some loose ends are tied up here.
+In other words, in keeping with the feel of John 21, that it is an 'epilogue' or 'afterword' to the main part of the gospel, so some loose ends are tied up here.
 The gospel ends perfectly well with 20:30-31.
-The addition (it need not matter for the present purpose whether by the author's hand or by the hand of a later editor) suggests a community which engaged with this gospel and raised some important questions.
+The addition of John 21 (it need not matter for the present purpose whether by the author's hand or by the hand of a later editor) suggests a community which engaged with this gospel and raised some important questions.
 Now they are answered.

 That might be a clue to how we preach from this passage on Easter 3.
 What are our pressing questions about the resurrection or about how we are to live for Christ as people of the resurrection?
 What answers would Jesus himself give, as he himself answered the questions being answered here?